 It has a bottom, top and side handles, a full-length interior lid pocket on one side, and two adjustable straps for keeping clothes secured in the main compartment.
-It also expends additional 2” for an extra storage.
+It also expends an additional 2” for extra storage.

 This is an excellent suitcase for medium and longer travels.

-Best full-size lightweight luggage for Europe
+Best full-size lightweight luggage

 Samsonite Freeform 28” review